ezoxygenTeam/Motion-Detect-APP/README.md

 # Motion-Detect-APP
-Using Genius's Android APP to detect the ultrasonic sensor to mimic the activity of sport and fitness.
+Using Genius's Android APP to detect the ultrasonic sensor to mimic sport and fitness activity.

 ## Usage Instructions: